How Cultured Chicken is Made

 Media composition isn’t sequential — it’s used throughout the production process (in seed train and production bioreactors).
 We cover it separately because understanding media costs is essential for understanding overall economics.

 Cell culture media contains everything cells need to grow.
-Below are components ordered by approximate share of total media cost at production scale:
+Below are components ordered by approximate share of total media cost at production scale.

 Component % of Media Cost Function Key Cost Driver